nguoithichkhampha/cortex-docs-emotiv/source/includes/_errors.md

 -32038     | Extender ID not found                                        |
 -32039     | Cortex request time out                                      |
 -32040     | You can not active multiple sessions with same headset       |
+-32041     | User has not accepted the license                            |

 </div>